Standard Missile-6February 2016 by Zach Berger

 SM-6 Block I The Block I has a Dual-Mode Seeker (Active and Semi-Active), a solid rocket booster, and dual thrust solid rocket motors.
 In 2013, the SM-6 Block I reached Initial Operating Capability when it was deployed aboard U.S. Aegis Destroyer the USS Kidd (DDG-100).
 During a test intercept in June 2014, the SM-6 Block I—fired from the USS John Paul Jones (DDG 53)—conducted the longest surface-to-air engagement in naval history.
 In 2015, the Block I carried out two successful intercepts, both of which involved cruise missile targets that were using electronic attacks against either the SM-6 missile or the Aegis shipboard radar.
 In February 2016, the two SM-6 Block I missiles successfully intercepted two cruise missile targets simultaneously.

 SM-6 Block IA This SM-6 configuration is designed to address hardware and software improvements and advanced threats.
 In November 2014, the Block IA successfully intercepted a subsonic cruise missile over land, marking the second successful flight test of the SM-6 variant.
+This SM-6 variant was again successfully tested in June 2017 during a land-based test at White Sands Missile Range in New Mexico.
+The successful test advanced the missile to the sea-based testing phase, possibly paving the way for low-rate production by the end of the year.

 SM-6 Dual I The Dual I is designed to counter ballistic missiles in the terminal phase of their trajectory as well as cruise missiles and other air breathing threats.
 Dual I upgrades include a more powerful processor that runs a more sophisticated targeting software that allows the SM-6 Dual I to identify, track, and intercept targets descending from the upper atmosphere at high velocity.
 During an intercept test in July 2015, the SM-6 Dual I demonstrated its dual-mission capability when it successfully intercepted a short-range ballistic missile target, in addition to two different kinds of cruise missile targets.